-The important thing to remember is that as the director of a limited company you are afforded the protection of limited liability.
+As the director of a limited company you are afforded the protection of limited liability.
 This means that the company and its finances are completely separate from your own personal financial affairs.
-The debts of the company belong to the company, and should the company be liquidated then payment of any outstanding debts can be made following the sale of its assets.
-Should this not be enough to cover the amount outstanding, then any remaining debt is deemed uncollectable.
+The debts of the company belong to the company.

-As your company was dissolved, your creditors may suspect that there were assets in the company which would have paid the debt off and may look to recover this.
-However, as the limited company has already been dissolved it is not be possible for it to be wound up and placed into formal liquidation unless it is first restored to the register of companies.
-This is a costly and lengthy process and it is highly unlikely that a creditor would take this type of action unless they were looking to recover a significant sum and had categorical proof that the dissolved company had a high level of assets prior to its dissolution, they may well take this course of action.
+If a company is dissolved, creditors may suspect that there were assets in the company which would have paid the debt off and may look to recover this.
+However, as the limited company has already been dissolved it would first need to be restored to the register of companies.
+This is a costly and lengthy process, however, if a creditor is looking to recover a significant sum of money and has reason to believe that the dissolved company had a high level of assets prior to its dissolution, they may well take this course of action.